mikeguidry/clockwork/README.md

   The seeds are calculated the same therefore the bots will find the same IRC servers and be able to communicate.
   The bots communicate, and end up on correct botlink networks.

+Module IDs
+Modules need IDs so that botlink, IRC, and other methods can direct messages into a module to be processed as if its any other connection.

+IDs used: (its up to the module to accept or reject.. so having an ID doesnt ensure it recieves messages) portscan - 1 botlink - 2 telnet - 3 httpd - 4 dos - 5 data - 6
+bitcoin - 50
+  alt   - later figure them out..
+50+ dns - 7
+irc server - 8
+irc client - 9